Here we give a high-level overview of the workflow required for defining and fitting a model with

 epiinf()

 model.
-Using latent=TRUE
+Using latent = TRUE

-replaces the renewal process (Equation 1.3) with
+replaces the renewal equation with

-Equation 5.1.
+Equation (1.8).
 Daily infections are then treated as latent parameters that are

 sampled along with other parameters.
 The family

-the distribution for \(p(i'_t, d)\), while prior_aux
+the distribution \(p(i'_t, d)\), while prior_aux

 defines the prior on the